 Northeast Family Center

-Parents as Partners Program: offers safe and affordable child care by using creative curriculum and focusing on school readiness.
+Parents as Partners: offers safe and affordable child care by using creative curriculum and focusing on school readiness.

 People’s City Mission

-Family Shelter Program: provides emergency overnight shelter beds and day shelter, three meals daily, children’s programs, individual support and advocacy, life skills workshops, and other related services (showers, laundry, mail, phone, etc.).
+Family and Women’s Shelter: provides emergency overnight shelter beds and day shelter, three meals daily, children’s programs, individual support and advocacy, life skills workshops, and other related services (showers, laundry, mail, phone, etc.).

 The Salvation Army – Lincoln